singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #281.
 10.7    Try using one pass to get it down to a range of values, and then a second pass to find a specific value.
 - #282.
 6.6     Suppose there were exactly one blue-eyed person.
 What would that person see?
 When wouId they leave?
 - #283.
 7.6     Which will be the easiest pieces to match first?
 Can you start with those?
 Which will be the next easiest, once you've nailed those down?
 - #284.
 6.2     If two events are mutually exclusive (they can never occur simultaneously), you can add their probabilities together.
-Can you find a set of mutually exclusive events that repre­ sent making two out of three hoops?
+Can you find a set of mutually exclusive events that represent making two out of three hoops?
 - #285.
 9.2     A breadth-first search is probably better.
 A depth-first search can wind up going on a long path, even though the shortest path is actually very short.
 Is there a modification to a breadth-first search that might be even faster?
 - #286.
 8.3     Binary search has a runtime of O(log N).
 Can you apply a form of binary search to the problem?
 - #287.
 7.12    In order to handle collisions, the hash table should be an array of linked lists.